Efficient solution of symmetric eigenvalue problems from families of coupled systems

 \section{Conclusions}

 We have presented a Condensed Pole Interpolation (CPI) method for efficient solution of symmetric structured eigenvalue problems by constructing a particular method subspace $V$.
-Error analysis for CPI shows convergence of relative eigenvalue error at rate $C \rho^N$ where $N$ is the number of interpolation points in the spectral interval of interest $(0,\Lambda)$ and $\rho$ depends of the oversampling parameter $\gamma$.
-A method for choosing optimal parameter values for $N$ and $\gamma$ is presented based on a cost model.
+Error analysis for the CPI method shows convergence of relative eigenvalue error at rate $C \rho^N$ where $N$ is the number of interpolation points in the spectral interval of interest $(0,\Lambda)$, and $\rho < 1 $ depends of the oversampling parameter $\gamma > 5/4$.
+Optimal parameter values for $\gamma$ and $N$ are chosen based on a cost model.
 A dimension reduced version of the CPI method with convergence analysis is given.